Ann, Lady Fanshawe

 Ann Fanshawe, Lady Fanshawe (25 March 1625 – 20 January 1680) was an English memoirist and cookery author.
 Her recipe for ice cream is thought to be the earliest recorded in Europe.

+Her ice cream recipe is recorded as follows: "Take three pints of the best cream, boil it with a blade of Mace or else perfume it with orange flower water or Ambergreece, sweeten the Cream, with sugar let it stand till it is quite cold, then put it into Boxes, ether of Silver or tinn, then take, Ice chopped into small pieces and put it into a tub and set the Boxes in the Ice covering them all over, and let them stand in the Ice two hours, and the Cream Will come to be Ice in the Boxes, then turn them out into a salvar with some of the same seasoned Cream, so serve it up to the Table."

 Early life and education

 Ann (or Anne) Harrison was born on 25 March 1625 in the parish of St Olave Hart Street, London.
 She was the eldest daughter of Sir John Harrison of Hertfordshire and Margaret Fanshawe.
+Great grandchild of Christopher Gardiner of Urswick, Lancs.
 She had three brothers and a sister.
 Her childhood was spent in London and at Balls Park, Hertford.

 Her mother took great pains with her education, directing her attention more especially to domestic usefulness.
 Fanshawe liked not only French, needlework and music, but riding and running, and described herself with hindsight as "what we graver people call a hoyting girle."

 Her mother died in July 1640, when Fanshawe was fifteen years old, but she was left capable of managing her father's household with discretion and economy.
 The father remarried, having a son and a daughter by his second wife.